larsonzh/whois/docs/USAGE_EN.md

 Notes:
 - GREP/SECLOG selftests are optional; omit macros for production builds to reduce build time.
 - Non-zero exit indicates at least one failing check.
+ - Version injection simplified: by default the build no longer appends a `-dirty` suffix.
+Set `WHOIS_STRICT_VERSION=1` before running the remote build script to restore the old strict behavior (-dirty when tracked changes exist).

 ### Folded output